Animesh292/ChatGPT_clone/README.md

 # ChatGPT_clone
-Cloned an AI based software ChatGPT by Open AI using HTML5, CSS3 and javascript.
+Cloned an AI based software ChatGPT by Open AI using HTML5, CSS3 and bit of javascript.